New Mexico — Transportation

 New Mexico Taxis and Car Rental

-If you plan to limit your New Mexico visit to the town of Santa Fe, it is completely feasible to get by without a car.
+If you plan to limit your New Mexico trip to Santa Fe, it is completely feasible to get by without a car.
 It’s a confusing town to navigate given the 400 years of road planning involved.
-But travel anywhere else in the state and you will require your own wheels to get around.
-New Mexico is about as rural and as undeveloped as any state in America, so you will be left largely to your own devices in terms of transport.
-A rental car will prove an invaluable investment once you hit the open road and start absorbing the incomparable natural scenery that permeates the state.
-Albuquerque’s airport has several major car rental firms to choose from, and all the roads are well-signed and fairly easy to navigate.
+But travel anywhere else in the state and you will require your own set of wheels to get around.
+New Mexico is about as rural and as undeveloped as any state in America, so you will be left largely to your own devices in terms of transportation.
+A rental car will prove an invaluable asset once you hit the open road and start absorbing the incomparable natural scenery that permeates the state.
+Albuquerque’s airport has several major car rental firms to choose from, and all the roads are well-marked and fairly easy to navigate.

-You can find taxi service in Santa Fe and Albuquerque, but few other cities in New Mexico provide this service.
-Taxis never cruise around looking for fares so you need to keep a phone number or two with you to call for a pick up.
+You can find taxis in both Santa Fe and Albuquerque, but few other cities in New Mexico have cabs.
+They never cruise around looking for fares so you need to keep a phone number or two handy to call for a pick up.
 In Santa Fe, Capital City Cab (+1-505-438-0000) is the main company, while Albuquerque’s Yellow Cab (+1-505-247-8888) provides 24-hour service.

 New Mexico Trains and Buses

-Although Amtrak operates two train lines that pass through New Mexico, they only stop at a couple of towns that are convenient for tourists.
-The Southwest Chief line is the most useful, making a stop in Lamy, from where you can arrange a shuttle van to nearby Santa Fe and Albuquerque.
-The Amtrak seats are comfortable and the scenery on the Southwest Chief line is amazing, although fares are comparable to regional air flights into Albuquerque.
-The only intercity train in the state runs between Albuquerque and downtown Santa Fe.
-It’s a great way to hop between these two main cities if you don’t have a car.
+Although Amtrak operates two train lines that pass through New Mexico, they only stop at a couple of towns convenient for tourists.
+The Southwest Chief line is the most useful, making a detour in Lamy, from where you can arrange a shuttle to nearby Santa Fe and Albuquerque.
+The seats are comfortable and the scenery is amazing, although fares are comparable to regional flights into Albuquerque.
+The only intercity train runs between Albuquerque and downtown Santa Fe, which is a great way to hop between the two main cities if you don’t have a car.

-To reach towns in New Mexico, the Greyhound bus company is by far the most convenient and cheapest option.
-Long-distance buses stop in all the main towns like Albuquerque, Santa Fe, Las Cruces, and Gallup.
-Unfortunately, Greyhound buses are not very comfortable and their schedules between towns in New Mexico can be constraining.
+To reach smaller towns in New Mexico, the Greyhound bus company is by far the most convenient and cheapest option.
+Long-distance buses stop in all the major cities like Albuquerque, Santa Fe, Las Cruces, and Gallup.
+Unfortunately, Greyhound buses are not very comfortable and their schedule can be constraining.